Print

 Instructions

 1. Roast the sweet potatoes.
-Heat your oven to 200C/390F fan and line an oven tray with baking paper.
-Chop your sweet potatoes into bite-sized chunks, then arrange on the oven tray.
-Drizzle with olive oil, paprika and 1 teaspoon of salt, then toss to combine well.
-Spread the sweet potato chunks onto one layer (this will ensure they roast evenly), then pop into the oven and roast for about 30 minutes, until they’re charred around the edges and soft in the middle (pierce one with a knife to check).
+Heat your oven to 400°F (200°C fan) and line a sheet pan with parchment paper.
+Chop your sweet potatoes into bite-sized chunks, then arrange them in the pan.
+Drizzle them with olive oil, paprika, and 1 teaspoon of salt, then toss to combine well.
+Spread the sweet potato chunks onto one layer (this will ensure they roast evenly), then pop them into the oven and roast for about 30 minutes, until they’re charred around the edges and soft in the middle (pierce one with a knife to check).

 2. Cook the bacon.
-Add the diced bacon to a dry pan and set it over medium heat.
-Cook, stirring, for about five minutes, until it’s super crispy.
-Transfer to a small bowl and set aside (don’t discard the fat in the pan – it adds so much flavour to the salad).
+Add the bacon to a dry pan and set it over medium heat.
+Cook for about five minutes, flipping a couple of times throughout, until it’s super crispy.
+Remove from the pan and chop into small pieces, then set aside in a bowl (don’t discard the fat in the pan – it adds so much flavor to the salad).
+PRO TIP: I find it’s much easier to chop the bacon once it’s cooked and crispy, rather than trying to chop it first.

 3. Make the salted honey pumpkin seeds.
-Place a piece of baking paper onto a small plate (you’ll use this to crisp up the seeds).
+Place a piece of parchment paper onto a small plate.
 Give the pan a quick wipe, then add the pumpkin seeds and set it over low heat.
-Toast the seeds, stirring constantly, for another couple of minutes until they start to pop and smell ‘toasty’.
-At this point, add 2 teaspoons of honey and scatter over a teaspoon of salt.
+Toast the seeds, stirring constantly, for a couple of minutes until they start to pop and smell ‘toasty’.
+At this point, add 2 teaspoons of honey and scatter over 1/2 teaspoon of salt.
 Stir them through the pumpkin seeds as the honey bubbles up, then transfer to the lined plate to crisp up.
-PRO TIP: It’s important you do line the plate because the seeds WILL stick to it if you don’t (I have discovered this the hard way!)
+PRO TIP: You must line the plate because the seeds WILL stick to it if you don’t (I have discovered this the hard way!)

 4. Mix the dressing.
-Add 2 tablespoons of lemon juice, 2 tablespoons of olive oil, 1 tablespoon of miso paste, 2 teaspoons of honey and 2 crushed garlic cloves to a small bowl, or a jar with a lid.
+Add 2 tablespoons of lemon juice, 1/4 cup olive oil, 1 tablespoon of miso paste, 1 tablespoon of mustard, 2 teaspoons of honey, and 2 crushed garlic cloves to a small bowl, or a jar with a lid.
 Use a fork to mix really well into a cohesive sauce.
 If you’re using a jar with a lid, you can just give it a good shake.

 Notes